kogakisaki/GPT-RP-Prompt/README.md

 # GPT-RP-Prompt
 Ultimate instructions and prompts for your characters.
 RPG, OC and more 🪶

-## ☕ Character Directory
+## ☕ Get started

 #### **Overview**

-This repository is a character directory for writers, game masters, and anyone else who needs to create memorable and engaging characters.
+This repository is a character directory for writers, game masters, and anyone else who needs to create memorable and engaging characters and bring it to AI chatroom.
 It includes a variety of prompts and examples to help you create your own original characters, RPG characters, and assistants.

+#### **Character Directory**

+- `OCpromots`: for Original Character
+- `RPGprompts`: for RPG
+- `Assistprompts`: for building Assistant

 #### **How to Contribute**

 To contribute to the character directory, please follow these steps:

 1. Review the character folders in the repository.
-2. DM me on Discord with your character request or contribution.
+2. DM me on Discord (check contact below) with your character request or contribution.
 Include the following information:
     * Character owner name
     * Character's name
     * Number of tokens used (optional)